 - $1.85 million was the average cost of a ransomware attack.

-- 47% of cybercrime victims lose money as a result of the cybercrime committed.
+- 47% of cybercrime victims lose money as a result of the cybercrime committed.- Norton Cyber Safety Report 2021

-- The difference in cost between companies that are largely compliant and those that are non-compliant was around $2.3 million.
+- The difference in cost between largely compliant companies and those that are non-compliant was around $2.3 million.

 - The average data breach cost during remote working was $1 million higher than the pre-pandemic scenario.